temporalio/documentation/blog/2021-07-30-temporal-tips-tricks-1.md

 <!--truncate-->

-Discussions about Temporal often get into very high minded distributed systems debates, but sometimes it can be helpful to swap small tips that can have a huge impact on developer productivity!
+Discussions about Temporal often get into very high-minded distributed systems debates, but sometimes it can be helpful to swap small tips that can have a huge impact on developer productivity!

 Here's a small collection we put together for you.